 Reading and discussion are linked, as one enhances the other.
 When we discuss a text we’ve read, we better understand it, see new things in it that we hadn’t noticed, gain insights into the writing process, and hear different perspectives on what it is saying.

-Discussions are a way to assess the students’ understanding and help them understand texts more completely.
+Discussions are a way to assess the student’s understanding and help them understand texts more completely.

-The Benefits of Using Reading Strategies
+4 Benefits of Using Reading Strategies

-Reading strategies as a mental process helps the reader efficiently comprehend text.
+Reading strategies as a mental process help the reader efficiently comprehend text.
 In other words, they’re the tools readers use to understand what’s written on a page.
 These strategies can be taught directly to students and are critical for literacy development.

 There are several benefits to using reading strategies before, during, and after reading: